supervisely-ecosystem/export-only-labeled-items/README.md

 ## How to use

 After running the application, you will be redirected to the Tasks page.
-Once application processing has finished, your link for downloading will become available.
+Once application processing has finished, your link for downloading will be available.
 Click on the file name to download it.

 <img src="https://i.imgur.com/rWeChuT.png"/>